GetStream/avatarview-android/README.md

     app:avatarViewBorderWidth="3dp" />
 ```

 Also, you can make a gradient for the border with an `avatarViewIndicatorBorderColorArray` attribute.
-First, define an array of color in you **colors.xml** file as in the example below:
+First, declare an array of color in you **colors.xml** file as in the example below:

 #### colors.xml
 ```gradle